 "She was so excited, expecting to go home finally," Jessi whispered to Carol, "After her long stay in the hospital, but then that cancer resurfaced… Oh-o," Jessi sobbed.

 "I know how you so miss her," Carol returned, tears also running down her face, an arm around Jessi's shoulder, "So do I. But, she is well now – very well – we got to remember that; better than we are.
 And she is home, probably sitting on her Savior's lap, right there with your friend Timothy.
 Let that give us comfort."

 "Yes, and thank you, Carol, she's right there, playing with my childhood friend," replied Jessi, smiling through her tears, recalling Timothy's memorial service.

 The pastor's message expressed well Timothy's joy.
 A video presentation of Timothy's short life followed.
 Afterward, others, youth, and adults alike shared what young Timothy met to them.
 Lastly, Jessi stood before the congregation.

 "He was my best friend, and still is," she began, eyes tear-swollen.
 "I miss him now, and I cry when I think about all the good times we had playing together.
-But, I know Timothy is now with Jesus, and I'll see him again when we'll play together on streets of gold."
+But, I know Timothy is now with Jesus, and I'll see him again when we'll play together on Heaven’s shores."

 A Surprise When Jessi Returns to Work

-Strange, there was Jenny's "favorite chair" – that wheelchair which Jessi used to escort Jenny to the lunchroom.
+Strange, there was Jenny's "favorite chair" – that wheelchair that Jessi used to escort Jenny to the lunchroom.
 "What's that doing there"?
 Jessi asked herself.